theochem/horton/doc/download_and_install_mac.rst

 Runtime Configuration
 ---------------------

-You need to set some environment variables to use Horton.
+You need to set some environment variables to use HORTON.
 Add the following to ``~/.bash_profile`` if it exists, otherwise add them to ``~/.profile``:

 .. code-block:: bash

     export PATH=${HOME}/Library/Python/2.7/bin:${PATH}

-If you run Horton on a headless node, i.e. without an X server, you need to configure Matplotlib to use a backend that does not require a graphical user interface.
+If you run HORTON on a headless node, i.e. without an X server, you need to configure Matplotlib to use a backend that does not require a graphical user interface.
 (See http://matplotlib.org/faq/usage_faq.html#what-is-a-backend for more details on the Matplotlib backends.)
 This can be done by adding the